Frequently Asked Questions

 What are the admission requirements for the online Post-Master’s D.N.P. program?

-To apply for this program, you need a master’s degree or higher and be certified in one of four specializations: nurse practitioner, nurse midwife, clinical nurse specialist or nurse anesthetist.
+To apply for this program, you need a master’s degree or higher from an accredited nursing program.
 Take a look at other admission requirements for you to consider.

 How long will it take me to complete the Post-Master’s D.N.P. program?